Kalorama Chestnut Festival

 First Sunday in May each year at the Kalorama Reserve.

-The kinder host a number of stalls ourselves and also invite other market stall holders to join in the fun, making it a true celebration of the local Mt Dandenong and Kalorama community.
+The kindergarten and primary school host a number of stalls themselves and also invite other market stall holders to join in the fun, making it a true celebration of the local Mt Dandenong, Olinda and Kalorama community.

 At the heart of the Festival is the chestnut itself – a humble and under-utilised nut which can be found in abundant supply throughout the Hills.
 Chestnuts have been grown in Australia for over 100 years and for the Hills community, are synonymous with Autumn – the familiar smell of roadside chestnut roasting stalls a special reminder of the changing of seasons.

 Each year, local families come together for picking days where everyone trudges out to a local chestnut farm and collects this year’s harvest.
 This is followed up by another fun night (for parents only!) where we peel these notoriously tricky – and prickly – little things!
 The power of this humble nut in bringing together our community is something to behold.